fivdi/avr-io/README.md

 ## avr-io

-Firmware for the ATmega328P which enables pins to be controlled via I2C.
+Firmware for the ATmega328P which allows it to function as an I2C device and have it's pins controlled via I2C.
 When running the firmware, the ATmega can be accessed at it's default address of 0x28 on an I2C-bus.

+When the ATmega328P is clocked at 8MHz, the firmware will function on an I2C-bus running at speeds of up to 100KHz without stretching the I2C clock.

 ### Usage